Card stunt: United States

 The Great Rose Bowl Hoax was a card stunt pulled off by students of California Institute of Technology (CalTech) during the 1961 Rose Bowl.

 A 2006 Super Bowl commercial by Budweiser, titled "The Wave", features a fictional card stunt using computer animation.
 The crowd at the Rose Bowl performs a card stunt which shows a beer bottle being opened and poured around the stadium into a glass and subsequently being consumed one gulp at a time.
 The crowd finished with a collective "AHHHH".

 In February, 2006 the Gillette company sponsored the "World's Largest Card Stunt" at the NASCAR Daytona 500 with over 118,000 fans set to participate.
 The Card Stunts were produced by Kivett Productions.
-During the singing of the US National Anthem, fans held up cards forming a patriotic design consisting of stars and stripes.
+During the singing of the "Star-Spangled Banner", the US national anthem, fans held up cards forming a patriotic design consisting of stars and stripes.
 Following the anthem, fans flipped the cards to display the "Gillette Fusion" logo.

 On August 25, 2007, the Bristol Motor Speedway and Kivett Productions broke the Daytona 500 record, by creating what is now the World's Largest Card Stunt with 128,000 cards.
 There were two card stunts that were sponsored by Sprint; and the Card Stunts took place during the Food City 500 Race.
 An army of 325 workers spend 5 hours placing the cards in the seats.

 The music video for Weird Al Yankovic's "Sports Song", a parody of college fight songs, includes a card stunt.

 During the Super Bowl 50 halftime show, held at Levi's Stadium in Santa Clara, California, audience members participated in two card stunts: one at the beginning, and another at the end.
 At the beginning of the show, fans displayed a sunburst pattern.
 At the end of the show, cards revealed the phrase "Believe in Love" on a rainbow-colored background.